klytje/Speciale/analysis/scripts/special/readme.txt

 angular_correlation <j1> <l1>: calculates the angular correlation for 12C --> a + 8Be (ex: 3MeV) --> a + a + a

+width_converter <reduced width amplitude [keV^(1/2)]>: calculates the width Gamma corresponding to the reduced width input.
+Note that there are two implementations: one in python and one in cpp.
+The python implementation has been tested against a few figures from other papers, while the cpp has not, although it should work just as well.
+I recommend only using the python implementation anyway, though.

 calibrate_setup <setup/setup.json> <calibration/setup.json>: duplicates the setup file and removes any mention of "calibration".
 The calibrator tool cannot handle that, while some of the other tools requires it to be present, so this is a hacky solution that keeps everyone happy.

 ### ARTICLE FIGURES ###